JiaPoh1/Personal_Budget_Management_and_Expense_Analysis_System_Sem1/README.md

 Enter Y to add more: n
 <br/><br/>

+Enter your expenses on food: RM 200

+Enter Y to add more: y
+<br/><br/>

 Enter your expenses on food: RM 300
 Enter Y to add more: n
 <br/><br/>

+Enter your expenses on utilities: RM 400

+Enter Y to add more: y
+<br/><br/>

-Enter your expenses on utilities: RM 200
+Enter your expenses on utilities: RM 500
 Enter Y to add more: n
 <br/><br/>

-Enter your expenses on medical and healthcare: RM 250
+Enter your expenses on medical and healthcare: RM 100

 Enter Y to add more: n
 <br/><br/>

-Enter your expenses on personal spending: RM 150
+Enter your expenses on personal spending: RM 200

-Enter Y to add more : n
+Enter Y to add more : y
 <br/><br/>

+Enter your expenses on personal spending: RM 300
+Enter Y to add more: n
+<br/><br/>

-Enter your expenses on entertainment: RM 0
+Enter your expenses on entertainment: RM 400

 Enter Y to add more: n
 <br/><br/><br/>